 In the following years, Craigslist’s popularity continued to rise.
 By August 2004, the site had surpassed 1 billion monthly page views for the first time, making it one of the most frequented websites in America.

-That same year, eBay invested $32 million in exchange for receiving a 28 percent stake in the company.
+That same year, eBay invested $32 million in exchange for a 28 percent stake in the company.
 That became one of the inaugural moments in the firm’s history – and the cause for future legal battles (more on that later).

-Over the next few years, Craigslist continued to add more cities and countries to its platform.
+Over the next few years, Craigslist continued to add more cities and countries to its portfolio.
 The firm stayed true to its San Francisco roots until 2000 but then decided to expand across the United States.

 While Craigslist continued to rise in popularity, it started to face scrutiny – both from the court of law as well as other businesses.